TheDonkeyCheesecake/Future-Engineers/README.md

 This is necessary as we found that binary thresholding is unable to distinguish the blue line and the black walls.
 This is detrimental to our logic as detecting these extra pixels will cause the car to turn later than it should as it would add unaccounted area to the regions of interest of the walls.

 To keep track of our laps, we count each time the turning program is run, up until 12 (4 corners x 3 laps), and stop the robot once its orientation is relatively straight.
-We also check to see if our camera actually sees an orange line while turning through the third region of interest, to ensure that we are at the corner.
+We also check to see if our camera sees an orange line while turning through the third region of interest, to ensure that we are at the corner.

 [Link to Video](https://www.youtube.com/watch?v=jK7tx4uD-Eg)